nus-cs2113-AY2021S2/ip/docs/README.md

 2. Double-click to start.
 3. Type in command and press enter to execute.<br>
 For more information about commands, please refer to the list below.

 &nbsp;
 &nbsp;
-&nbsp;

-## Types of tasks
-8K's Task Planner comes with 3 type of tasks are available:
-1. ToDo - Basic task with checkbox.
-1. Event - Task with checkbox and information field.
-1. Deadline - Task with checkbox and due date field.

-&nbsp;
-&nbsp;